stc-cqupt/HFSNet/README.md

 # HFSNet -TGRS 2024
-The repository contains the implementations for Joint Classification of Hyperspectral and LiDAR Data Using Height Information Guided Hierarchical Fusion-and-Separation Network.
+The codes for Joint Classification of Hyperspectral and LiDAR Data Using Height Information Guided Hierarchical Fusion-and-Separation Network.

 Citation
 ---------------------